Review by David Harley on http://www.bloody-disgusting.com/review/3950

 Atmospherically shot by frequent collaborator Pablo Rosso, Sleep Tight shows a lot of growth for Balaguero, who up until now had a terrible track record for solo efforts.
 Marini’s script might be built upon a simple, familiar premise but the characterization is excellent, giving Tosar the ammunition needed to create one hell of a creepy villain.

-Score: 8 / 10Source URL: http://wallpaperhelenmiren.blogspot.com/2011/10/sleep-tight-mientras-duermes.html
+Score: 8 / 10Source URL: https://wallpaperhelenmiren.blogspot.com/2011/10/sleep-tight-mientras-duermes.html

 Visit Wallpaper for Daily Updated Hairstyles Collection